linked-db/linked-ql/site/capabilities/live-queries.md

 }
 ```

-That object materializes on the client-side as the same live object, accessible via `document.bindings.data`:
+That object materializes in the client as the same live object, which in Webflo is accessible via `document.bindings.data`:

 ```html
 <script src="https://unpkg.com/@webqit/observer/main.js"></script>